 This whole 7-step task gets much easier with CleanMyPC.
 It’s great for automating the cleanup of temporary files, because it lets you clean everything out in just a couple of clicks and never deletes anything important.
-CleanMyPC is a free download, so try it out today — you’ve got nothing to lose and so much speed to gain.
+Download CleanMyPC and try it out today — you’ve got nothing to lose and so much speed to gain.

 Defragment your hard disk for a faster PC.